dreameaters/dreameaters.github.io/glossary.md

 ### TDO (Total Damage Output)
 A number used to note the total amount of damage a specific Pokemon can mathematically deal against a specific opponent before fainting.
-This is rarely used as a useful metric, as it is dependant on the defending Pokemon's stats, as well as [DPS](#dps-damage-per-second) almost always being a more relevant and helpful measure to compare Pokemon by.
+This is rarely used as a useful metric, as it is dependant on the defending Pokemon's stats, as well as [`*[DPS]: Damage Per Second`](#`*[DPS]: Damage Per Second`-damage-per-second) almost always being a more relevant and helpful measure to compare Pokemon by.

 > A Pokemon with higher TDO is likely due to it having more "[bulk](#bulk)".
 {:.note}